 This superbly situated modern guest house, 1km from Kenmare overlooking the spectacular Kenmare Bay, is surrounded by a working farm with lands that extend to the shore of the bay.

 Sea Shore Farm Guesthouse is a superbly situated modern home overlooking the spectacular Kenmare Bay.
 Sea Shore Farm is located one mile outside the acclaimed heritage town of Kenmare.
 The guesthouse is surrounded by a working farm with lands that extend to the Shore of the Bay, a delight for nature lovers, botanists and birdwatchers.
 An AA Awarded Guest House of the Year 2014 on the prestigious Georgina Campbell Guide and listed on Le Guide du Routard, Karen Brown Ireland Guide, Fodors Guide and recommended by Los Angeles Times.
 Also an Irish Hotels Federation grade A three star rated guest house.

 The rooms at Sea Shore Farm are spacious and among the largest that can be found in any guesthouse.
 They are furnished with comfortable chairs, a table and include queen and king size beds and also twin beds.
-Each bedroom contains a spacious ensuite with bath or shower, direct dial telephone, TV, hairdryer and tea/coffee making facilities.
-Complimentary WiFi is available in all the rooms.
+Each bedroom contains a spacious ensuite with bath or shower, direct dial telephone, TV, hairdryer and tea- and coffee-making facilities.
+Complimentary Wi-Fi is available in all the rooms.